 Another solution is to us a larger transformer size, and thus be able to implement just one transformer.

-I believe the transformers used by Rachio are the standard 24 VAC 40 VA (watts) transformers that are used for multiple applications including HVAC transformers.
+I believe the transformers used by Rachio are the standard 24 VAC 40 VA (watts) transformers that are used for multiple applications including HVAC.

 If instead a 24 VAC 80 VA transformer is installed, then this is large enough to run two valves simultaneously.
-Now the wiring returns to a standard ‘one return line’ for up to 32 zones.
+Now the wiring can be changed to return to a standard ‘one return line’ for up to 32 zones.

 At first this appears as a nicely elegant solution.
 The problem is that 24 VAC 80 VA transformers haven’t in the past been available as a nicely packaged, UL Listed, with internal fusing, etc, like the 40 VA transformers are.
 They’re often times not UL Listed, not with a nice plastic case, not available until you go up to sizes like 300 VA, and/or don’t typically have internal fusing.

 If you choose this option, make sure the 80 VA or more transformer chosen is at least UL Listed.
 As this will reduce chances of fire.